Taufiqul-Islam-Khan/Leveraging-Blockchain-and-Machine-Learning-for-a-Secure-and-Transparent-Voting-System/readme.md

 **"Leveraging Blockchain and Machine Learning for a Secure and Transparent Voting System"**

-The project investigates how decentralized technologies and artificial intelligence can be combined to create secure, accessible, and trustworthy electronic voting platforms.
+The project investigates how decentralized technologies and machine learning can be combined to create secure, accessible, and trustworthy electronic voting platforms.
 It serves as a practical demonstration of how smart contracts and real-time biometric authentication can mitigate key risks in digital election environments.

 ---